newrelic/newrelic-telemetry-sdk-specs/communication.md

 ## Response codes

-Vortex validates the basic shape of the request without looking at the POST body.
+The telemetry ingest API validates the basic shape of the request without looking at the POST body.
 [Its responses are documented here](https://docs.newrelic.com/docs/data-ingest-apis/get-data-new-relic/metric-api/report-metrics-metric-api#response-status-codes).

 SDK implementations must perform response code error handling in the Telemetry API as documented below.
 The telemetry API should provide a mechanism for the consumer of this API to be notified (or react to) any error conditions that may occur rather than hiding all errors from the user.